markyoder/wasp_clone/wasphalite/README.md

 ### Example Attribute Pattern
-An example attribute substitution looks like:
+An example attribute substitution appears as follows:
 ```
 the <FoxSpeed> <FoxColor> fox jumped over the <DogColor> dog.
 ```